leaflet-extras/leaflet-providers/README.md

 ## Protocol relativity (`https://`-urls)

 Leaflet-providers tries to use `https://` if the page uses `https://` and the provider supports it.
-You can force the use of `http://` by passing `force_http: true` in the options argument.
+You can force the use of `http://` by passing `forceHTTP: true` in the options argument.

 ## Retina tiles